The Best Mobile Apps for MBA Students

 The Best App for Group Work Communication: Slack

 B-school students do a lot of group work.
 Group projects, student clubs, and other extracurricular activities can be crucial in helping students land internships and jobs.
 The new breed of cloud-based collaboration and group-oriented apps can help students stay organized.
-These apps can provide access to messages, files, and resources in one single location that is accessible to all team members directly from their phone.
+These apps can provide access to messages, files, and resources in one single location that is accessible to all team members directly from their phones.

 The Best App for Collaborative Work: Google Docs

 Think of Google Docs as a cloud-based and collaborative alternative to Microsoft Word, Excel, and Powerpoint.
 While not as customizable and sophisticated as the Microsoft Office suite, Google Docs allows multiple people to write and edit page documents, presentations, spreadsheets, and more, from anywhere in the world and at the same time.
-Because the software is cloud-based, all work is updated immediately, and any changes to the document are tracked.
+In addition, because the software is cloud-based, all work is updated immediately, and any changes to the document are tracked.

 Instead of wasting time annotating work, saving new versions of it, and sending it to the group via email, MBA students can do all of their work in a much more collaborative and transparent fashion.